dylanlramage/UIL-1/README.md

 # UIL
 misc.
 UIL problems and their data files.

-also contains implementations of common algorithms, data structures, and small programs
+also contains implementations of common algorithms, data structures, and ~~easy~~ small programs

-adding comments to more complex problems for others to learn from
+adding comments to more *complex* problems for others to learn from